-Well, I think bidets (bih-DAYS) are awesome.
+Well, I think the bidet (bih-DAY) is awesome.

+Why don’t Americans use bidets?
 I know at first, many Americans think a bidet is ‘gross’ or dirty.
 But I am here to argue the opposite.
 Read and learn people.

 Definition: A low oval basin used for washing one’s genital and anal area.

-Ew, gross.
 Who wants clean genitalia?
 Well, I do.
 And a clean anus?
 Well, that’s just fantastic!

+Before judging it open your mind and learn how to use the bidet.
 A bidet is used to clean your ‘delicates’ or ‘undercarriage’ in those times that maybe you aren’t feeling so fresh – maybe you’ve just had sex or yes, have your period, or even, for heaven’s sake, defecated (you dirty, dirty, waste-producing human!).

 How about a quick, mini-shower with soap and everything for your undercarriage?
 I say a resounding, ‘yes!’

 How is this gross?
 Cleaning ourselves just as we would in the shower (assuming you do, crazily enough, touch yourself in the shower–sicko!) in a bidet.